dwstephens/ESI-OpenFoam-in-Azure/README.md

 ```
 ## Task 4 - Run the motobike case from the tutorial

-Run the motoBike case from the tutorial.
-Default is running with 6 cores.
+Run the motoBike case from the tutorial with 500 iterations.
+By default the mesh will be setup for a parallel run with with 6 cores.
 For different core counts one has to modify the system/decomposeParDict.x file.
 In the Allrun file line 6 has to replaced by pointing to this file.

 ```
 cd ~/OpenFOAM/OpenFOAM-v1806/tutorials/incompressible/simpleFoam/motorBike